Faculty, College of Theology

 While I knew in my heart that expository preaching would always be a focus in my life, my sense of God’s call was broadening beyond an itinerate ministry in vocational evangelism.
 I developed a deep desire for studying Scripture and sharing its truth with others in personal disciple-making relationships.
 In fact, this has become the passion of my life.

-What do I enjoy most in the College of Theology and in my ministry?
+What do you enjoy the most in the College of Theology and in your ministry?

-What advice do I have for my theology students?
+What advice do I have for theology students?

 If I had the opportunity to emphasize a few key biblical truths for theology students preparing for ministry leadership, I would encourage them to learn how to rest daily and joyfully in Christ’s all-sufficiency (2 Corinthians 12:7-10).
 Ministry performance – either “good” or “bad” – does not define believers.
 The identity of God’s servants is settled in his love for them because of their security in Christ’s perfect and complete redemptive work (Ephesians 1:3-6).
 The weight of ministry exceeds human abilities, and the flesh will always buckle beneath a load of local church responsibilities and expectations.
 Inconsistent performances in ministry will breed either defeat and depression or pride and legalism.